Constrained Active Classification Using Partially Observable Markov Decision Processes: Examples

 \section{Examples}

-This section provides two examples to illustrate the applications of the proposed active classification framework and compare the exact and sampling-based algorithms.
-The code to the example can be found in \cite{code}.
+This section provides two examples to illustrate the applications of the proposed active classification framework and compare the exact and sampling-based algorithms\footnote{The code to the example can be found in shorturl.at/fjsxM}.